HOPE for a Robust Parameterization of Long-memory State Space Models: Unravel a Mystery: Hankel Singular Values in Initialization and Training

 \section{Unravel a Mystery: Hankel Singular Values in Initialization and Training}

 We begin our exploration by presenting a mystery.
+We use it to elicit and support the use of the Hankel singular values as protocols for explaining and predicting the success of SSMs, without stressing it as a fine-grained study of different initializations.
 We train an S4D model to learn the sCIFAR-10 image classification task~\cite{krizhevsky2009learning,tay2020long}.
-We consider three initialization schemes of the LTI systems in the SSM: $\Gamma_1, \Gamma_2$, and $\Gamma_3$, where $\Gamma_1$ and $\Gamma_2$ are two ``random'' systems described in~\cref{sec:unstable} and~\cref{sec:lowrank}, respectively, and $\Gamma_3$ is based on the HiPPO-LegS framework.
-For an SSM initialized by a certain LTI system $\Gamma_j$ ($1 \leq j \leq 3$), we train it in two different ways: either by freezing $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$ and only training the other model parameters or by assigning $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$ a small learning rate.
-The three initializations and two learning rate assignments comprise a total of six combinations, summarized in~\Cref{fig:mystery}. \Cref{fig:mystery} naturally raises two questions: \begin{enumerate}[label=(\alph*)] \item Why does one random initialization $\Gamma_1$ outperform the other one $\Gamma_2$? \item While freezing $\Gamma_1$ and $\Gamma_3$ leads us to similar performance, why does a small learning rate foster the $\Gamma_3$-initialized SSM but deteriorate the $\Gamma_1$-initialized one? \end{enumerate} To answer these questions, we study the Hankel singular values of the systems, but why are they relevant?
+We consider three initialization schemes of the LTI systems in the SSM: $\texttt{init}_1, \texttt{init}_2$, and $\texttt{init}_3$.
+While $\texttt{init}_3$ is the HiPPO-LegS initialization, we treat the others as black boxes in this paper, leaving the details to Appendix~\ref{sec:init}.
+Instead, we later explain their success or failure by measuring their Hankel singular values.
+For an SSM initialized using a certain $\texttt{init}_j$ ($1 \leq j \leq 3$), we train it in two different ways: either by freezing $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$ and only training the other model parameters or by assigning $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$ a small learning rate.
+The three initializations and two learning rate assignments comprise a total of six combinations, summarized in~\Cref{fig:mystery}.
+Besides the natural question of why we see a general difference between models initialized differently, \Cref{fig:mystery} raises a more intriguing mystery: \begin{adjustwidth}{15pt}{15pt} \textit{For an SSM initialized by }$\texttt{init}_1, \texttt{init}_2$\textit{, or }$\texttt{init}_3$\textit{, why does training the LTI systems impair, level, or improve the performance of the model, respectively?} \end{adjustwidth} To answer these questions, we study the Hankel singular values of the systems, but why are they relevant?
 The reason is that the Hankel singular values measure the ``complexity'' of an LTI system.
-The easiest way to see this is via ROM of the system $\Gamma$~\cite{adamyan1971analytic, glover1984all}:
+The easiest way to see this is via ROM of the system $\Gamma$~\cite{adamyan1971analytic, glover1984all}: \begin{adjustwidth}{15pt}{15pt} \textit{For any $k < n$, there exists a reduced-order approximation $\tilde{\Gamma} = (\tilde{\mathbf{A}}, \tilde{\mathbf{B}}, \tilde{\mathbf{C}}, \tilde{\mathbf{D}})$ with $\tilde{\mathbf{A}} \in \C^{k \times k}$, such that $\|G - \tilde{G}\|_\infty \leq \sum_{j=k+1}^n \sigma_j(\mathbf{H}) \leq (n-k)\sigma_{k+1}(\mathbf{H})$, where $\tilde{G}$ is the transfer function of $\tilde{\Gamma}$ and $\|\cdot\|_\infty$ is the $L$-infinity norm over the imaginal axis.} \end{adjustwidth} In particular, if the sum of the trailing Hankel singular values $ \sum_{j=k+1}^n \sigma_{j}(\mathbf{H})$ is small, then by~\cref{eq.transferinterp}, $\Gamma$ and $\tilde{\Gamma}$ produce similar outputs on any input.
+Hence, ROM says that if the Hankel singular values decay fast, then we can replace the LTI system with a much smaller one without too much loss; in other words, most states in $\mathbf{x}(t)$ are not properly used to memorize the input.